How do I prevent unathorised access to car park?

 The unit is supplied in four sections for ease of carriage, two vertical posts and two crossbeam sections.

-Our standard height from below crossbeam to ground level is 2.1M, but we can manufacture any height at no additional cost, the height that is required is determined y what height vehicles you wish to give access to, just give us a call when you are ready to place your order.
+The standard UK height of Car Park Barriers from below crossbeam to ground level is 2.1M, but we can manufacture any height at no additional cost, the height that is required is determined by what height vehicles you wish to give access to, just give us a call when you are ready to place your order.

-Height sign on cross beam supplied.
+Height Barrier Warning sign on cross beam supplied.
 The sign on the Crossbeam is manufactured from stick on vinyl as we have found that prior to using this type of sign, the plastic ones were breaking quite easily.
+We are now also offering an Aluminium sign, this can be found under accessories.

 Barrier is locked via a sliding shoot bolt (which can easily be replaced) and comes complete with 1 of our standard padlocks.